-- 1. Connect the positive (+) end of the jumper cable to the positive (+) post of the discharged vehicle. - 2.
+- 1. Connect the positive (+) end of the jumper cable to the positive (+) post of the vehicle with the discharged battery. - 2.
 Connect the opposite end of the positive (+) jumper cable to the positive (+) post of the booster battery. - 3.
-Connect the negative end (-) of the jumper cable to the negative (-) post of the booster battery. - 4.
+Connect the negative (-) end of the jumper cable to the negative (-) post of the booster battery. - 4.
 Connect the opposite end of the negative (-) jumper cable to a good engine ground (exposed metal part of the discharged vehicle's engine) away from the battery and the fuel injection system.

-Do not connect the cable to the negative post (-) of the discharged battery.
+Do not connect the jumper cable to the negative (-) post of the discharged battery.
 The resulting electrical spark could cause the battery to explode and could result in personal injury.
+Only use the specific ground point, do not use any other exposed metal parts.

-- 5. Start the engine in the vehicle that has the booster battery, let the engine idle a few minutes, and then start the engine in the vehicle with the discharged battery.
-Once the engine is started, remove the jumper cables in the reverse sequence: - 6.
-Disconnect the negative (-) jumper cable from the negative (-) post of the vehicle with the discharged battery. - 7.
-Disconnect the negative end (-) of the jumper cable from the negative (-) post of the booster battery.
+5. Start the engine in the vehicle that has the booster battery, let the engine idle a few minutes, and then start the engine in the vehicle with the discharged battery.

+6. Once the engine is started, remove the jumper cables in the reverse sequence: